A-Hazzard/budget-buddy/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## Acknowledgments

-- Thanks to the creators of the libraries and tools used in this project.
-- Special thanks to the open-source community for their contributions.

-## Contact

-For any inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com).